trstlabs/networks/testnet/intento-ics-test-1/README.md

-This guide is based on the [Elys Network network repository](https://github.com/elys-network/networks) but has been adapted for Intento.
+This guide is loosely based on the [Elys Network network repository](https://github.com/elys-network/networks) but has been adapted for Intento.
 Follow the steps below to set up your node.

 - **Chain ID**: `intento-ics-test-1`
 - **Binary**: `intentod`
-- **Consumer ID**: N/A
+- **Consumer ID**: 0

 ---